About Sarah Bulkeley

 “I read no French, except a few newspapers; and all the English I read was Price’s Sermons, a volume of ‘Elegant Extracts,’ and three or four novels belonging to Mrs. Bulkeley.
 These were all the English book I found on board.”
 (Pickering 98).

-Once landed, John Pickering and his companion stayed at “Mr. Bulkeley’s father’s”, which we can assume, from the dating, was Thomas Bulkeley’s father.
-Pickering reports that Bulkeley (likely referring to the father) was an English merchant who resided in Lisbon and his “country-seat […] about five miles form the city” (Pickering 99).
+Once landed, John Pickering and his companion stayed at “Mr. Bulkeley’s father’s”, that is, with John Bulkeley.
+Pickering reports that John Bulkeley was an English merchant who resided in Lisbon and his “country-seat […] about five miles form the city” (Pickering 99).

 About a year later—on August 4, 1798—Pickering mentions Sarah and Thomas again, who are still residing in Portugal.
 He writes: “A vessel sails direct for Philadelphia in a few days, which I shall send one or two little trinkets for the children.
 One is a present from Mrs. Bulkeley (the consuleza, as the Portuguese call her) for the little girls.
 I will here repeat the polite, or, more truly, friendly, attention of Mr. (Thomas) Bulkeley, and indeed of the whole family, to me since I have been here.
 I wish you would make acknowledgements to Mr. and Mrs. Waln for the civilities I have received from Mrs. B.” The gift which Sarah sent was “a box of the manufacture of nuns” (Pickering 129).